jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 2. 2-binary_tree_insert_right.c - Inserts a node as the right child of another node.

 3. 3-binary_tree_deleye.c - Deletes an entire binary tree.

+4. 4-binary_tree_is_leaf.c - Checks if a node is a leaf.